The impact of cosmic filaments on starburst galaxies across cosmic times: Distance of galaxies to cosmic web nodes

 \section{Distance of galaxies to cosmic web nodes}

 For completeness, we repeated the analysis of Sect.~\ref{ssec:obs_res} with galaxies from the \cosmos~field using the \cosmosweb~data, but using the distance to nodes of the cosmic web $\mathrm{d}_{node}$ instead of the distance to filaments.
 The methodology is identical, and the results are displayed in Fig.~\ref{fig:d_z_nodes}, which shows the analogue of the lower-left panel of Fig.~\ref{fig:d_z_total}.
+In practice, we define nodes as critical points where filaments intersect, following the standard definition adopted by \disperse.

 We find qualitative hints of a similar ordering of galaxy populations, with starbursts lying somewhat further away from nodes than mass-matched MS galaxies at low redshift, and quiescent systems showing the opposite trend.
 However, the relative offsets are modest, never exceeding the $\sim 15\%$ level, and are less striking than in the filament-based measurement.
 For filaments, the relative distance between starbursts and MS galaxies evolves from a ratio of $\sim 0.75$ at high redshift to $\sim 1.45$ at low redshift, corresponding to a variation of order $\Delta\dfil\sim 0.65$ over the redshift range considered.
 In contrast, when using the distance to nodes, the analogous ratio only varies from $\sim 0.9$ to $\sim 1.15$, i.e. a total variation of $\Delta\dfil\sim 0.2$.
 The amplitude of the evolution is therefore smaller by a factor of $\sim 3$ compared to the filament-based measurement.
 A similar but weaker behaviour is seen for quiescent galaxies relative to the main sequence, with ratios ranging from $\sim 0.95$ to $\sim 0.85$, although the trend is not monotonic with redshift.
 Overall, the node-based signal is significantly reduced in amplitude and less coherent than for filaments, which calls for cautious interpretation.